 Pursuant to the EIT Law, with respect to a high and new technology enterprise, the tax levied on its income will be at a rate of 15% after obtaining the High-tech Certificate and completing the filing with the competent tax authorities.
 On May 28, 2010, Nexteer Wuhu obtained the High-tech Certificate, which expired on May 27, 2013.
-On March 20, 2013, Nexteer Wuhu filed an application to the administrative authority for determination of high and new technology enterprises of Anhui Province to renew the High-tech Certificate.
-Nexteer Wuhu will have a preferential tax rate of 15% after completing the filing with the competent tax authorities.
-However, we cannot assure you that Nexteer Wuhu will be able to complete the tax reduction and exemption filing with the competent tax authorities.
+On March 20, 2013, Nexteer Wuhu filed an application to the Administrative Authority for Determination of High and New Technology Enterprises of Anhui Province to renew the High-tech Certificate.
+Nexteer Wuhu passed the High-tech Certificate renewal review on July 30, 2013 and is expected to receive the renewed High-tech Certificate by the end of 2013.
+Nexteer Wuhu will be afforded a preferential tax rate of 15% after receiving the renewed High-tech Certificate and completing the filing with the competent tax authorities.
 On August 6, 2012, Nexteer Suzhou obtained the High-tech Certificate, which will expire on August 5, 2015.
 Pursuant to the relevant PRC tax laws, Nexteer Suzhou is currently entitled to a preferential tax rate of 15% for the period from 2013 to 2015.
 On November 10, 2010, Nexteer Zhuozhou also obtained the High-tech Certificate, which will expire on November 9, 2013.
+Pursuant to PRC tax laws, Nexteer Zhuozhou is currently entitled to a preferential tax rate of 15%.
+Nexteer Zhuozhou has filed an application to the Administrative Authority for Determination of High and New Technology Enterprises of Hebei Province to renew the High-tech Certificate and has passed the renewal review.
+It is expected to receive the renewed High-tech Certificate by the end of 2013.

 In order to maintain this status as a high technology enterprise, the three subsidiaries mentioned above need to file an application with the competent authorities for their review and determination of the subsidiaries as high and new technology enterprises within three months prior to the expiration of the applicable High-tech Certificate.
 After passing the review, the three subsidiaries are still required to complete the tax reduction and exemption filing with the competent tax authorities to continue to have a preferential tax rate of 15%.
 We cannot assure you that the three subsidiaries mentioned above will be able to pass this review and to complete the tax reduction and exemption filing with the competent tax authorities in order to maintain the preferential tax rate.
+We also cannot assure you that the preferential tax rate treatment for high technology enterprises under PRC law will not change or be discontinued in the future.